 Please note that, as mentioned above, profits and losses from overseas FX brokers such as Exness cannot be combined with those from domestic FX brokers.

-We support both online and in-person tax filing.
+We support both online and offline tax filing.
 In recent years, with the widespread adoption of the internet and My Number cards, you can complete the entire process—including paying your income tax—using just a smartphone.
-While you will need to prepare documents to verify your income and deductions when preparing your tax return, the online process is very smooth since you generally don’t need to visit the tax office or submit documents by mail.
+While you will need to prepare documents to determine your income and deductions when preparing your tax return, the online process is very smooth since you generally don’t need to visit the tax office or submit documents by mail.

 The income tax filing process involves preparing a tax return, submitting it to the tax office, and paying the income tax.
-You can complete all or part of these procedures using a computer or smartphone, or by mail or in person at a tax office.
-Please choose the method that best suits your needs.The most convenient method is "e-Tax (National Tax Electronic Filing and Payment System)."
+You can complete all or part of these procedures using a computer or smartphone, or by mailing the forms or bringing them to the tax office in person.
+Please choose the method that works best for you.The most convenient method is "e-Tax (National Tax Agency Electronic Filing and Payment System)."
 Simply follow the on-screen instructions to enter your information, and the system will automatically calculate your tax liability and complete the income tax payment process for you.
 Other options include using accounting software or hiring a tax accountant.

-| Tax Return (for offline filing) | You can obtain these forms for free at your local tax office, city hall, bank, or similar locations.
-You can also download them from the National Tax Agency’s website or use e-Tax to prepare your tax return. |
+| Tax Return (for offline filing) | You can obtain these forms for free at your local tax office, city hall, or bank.
+You can also download them from the National Tax Agency website or use e-Tax to prepare your tax return. |

 | Certificate of Deduction | We may not be able to confirm certain deductions based solely on information from your resident registration.
 If you are eligible for deductions such as National Health Insurance premiums, private insurance premiums, or medical expenses, please have the relevant documents ready. |

-| Receipts for expenses | Please prepare receipts for necessary expenses, such as books related to FX trading, seminar participation fees, and the purchase costs and monthly fees for devices required for trading. |
+| Receipts for expenses | Please prepare receipts for necessary expenses, such as books related to FX trading, seminar registration fees, and the purchase and monthly fees for devices required for trading. |

 | Withholding Tax Statement (for Salaried Employees) | Your year-end tax adjustment withholding statement will be distributed by your employer by the end of January. |